RESEARCH

 In the Swanson group, we use multiscale simulations to probe the mechanisms and driving forces behind biomolecular processes such as electrochemical charge transport, protein-membrane targeting, lasso peptide folding and bacterial methane oxidation.
 We are motivated to enable climate, medical, and societal solutions by advancing fundamental knowledge and insight.

 We develop and employ a variety of multiscale methods, including ab initio, reactive and classical molecular dynamics simulations; enhanced free energy sampling; and multiscale kinetic modeling.
 This allows us to probe processes across a range of time and length scales, and ultimately reveal mechanistic insight.
-We are also actively developing multiscale kinetic modeling methods to characterize the role of kinetic selection and mechanisms of electrochemically driven transport.
+We are also actively developing multiscale responsive kinetic modeling methods to characterize the role of kinetic selection and mechanisms of electrochemically driven transport.

-Multiscale Kinetic Modeling
+Multiscale Responsive Kinetic Modeling (MsRKM)

 Just like competing reactions in an organic synthesis, most biological processes involve multiple mechanistic pathways.
 Although hidden in macroscopic analyses, these competing pathways can be essential to explain and control mechanistic outcomes.
+However, extracting accurate mechanistic reaction networks remains a central challenge in biophysics.

 Electrochemically Driven Membrane Transport